 - ATSSS capability (as referred to clause 5.32.2);

-- Transfer of Port Management Information containers.
+- Transfer of Port Management Information containers;

+- UL PDU Set QoS enforcement based on the RTP Header Extension for PDU Set Marking as defined in TS 26.522 [179].

 The 5GSM Core Network Capability is transferred, if needed, from V-SMF to H-SMF during PDU Session Establishment/Modification procedure.